Bitcoin: Brave bulls can try longs again at 31100/30000

 Daily analysis

-Longs at first support at 2800/2750 need stops below 2700.
-Support again at 2400/2350.
-A low for the day is certainly possible again but longs need stops below 2300.
-A break lower targets 2140/30 before a retest of important 61.8% Fibonacci support at 1728.
-Brave bulls can try longs here again & can also average down, buying a little more at the 200 day moving average at 1600.
+Shorts at 2750/2800 target minor support again at 2400/2350.
+A break lower targets2140/30 before a retest of important 61.8% Fibonacci support at 1728.
+Brave bulls can try longs here again & can also average down, buying a little more at the 200day moving average at 1600.
 It is entirely possible that this will be the low for the crash.
 Longs MUST stop below 1500.
-A break lower to kills the recovery hopes & risks a slide to to 1300/1250.
+A break is lower to kills the recovery hopes & risks a slide to 1300/1250.
 Although the decline may pause here I do not see this as a strong support level & longs would be extremely risky.

 The contents of our reports are intended to be understood by professional users who are fully aware of the inherent risks in Forex, Futures, Options, Stocks and Bonds trading.
 INFORMATION PROVIDED WITHIN THIS MATERIAL SHOULD NOT BE CONSTRUED AS ADVICE AND IS PROVIDED FOR INFORMATION AND EDUCATION PURPOSES ONLY.